Hester Grenville, 1st Countess Temple

-Hester Grenville, 1st Countess Temple, 2nd Viscountess Cobham (née Temple; –1752) was an English noblewoman.
+Hester Grenville, 1st Countess Temple, 2nd Viscountess Cobham (née Temple; bapt.
+7 May 1684 – 6 October 1752) was an English noblewoman.
 She was the mother and grandmother of the Prime Ministers George Grenville and William Grenville.

 Life and family

 She was the daughter (and eventual co-heir) of Sir Richard Temple, 3rd Bt.
 (1634–1697), of Stowe, Buckinghamshire, and his wife, Mary Knapp.

 Hester married Richard Grenville of Wotton in Buckinghamshire on 25 November 1710, and became the mother of five sons, all of whom served as members of parliament: